 They can also use an Ensure®-type drink, such as PediaSure®, poured over vanilla ice cream to get extra calories and protein.
 Remember, the body needs protein to heal itself.
 Please avoid sharp or crunchy foods like chips or popcorn.

 Throat and ear pain can be severe after surgery.
 Keeping your child on a regular schedule of the prescribed pain medication is quite helpful.
 Offering meals about (30-40) minutes after a dose of pain medication will allow maximum relief while eating.
-Please avoid aspirin products and Motrin® (ibuprofen) as they may increase the risk of post-operative bleeding.
-Some kids may also experience a stiff or core neck due to the position of the head during surgery.
+An ice pack applied to the throat may also soothe the symptoms.
+Pain medication containing a narcotic may be prescribed, and may be alternated with weight appropriate doses of ibuprofen (Motrin/Advil).
+Some children may also experience a stiff or core neck due to the position of the head during surgery.
 Gentle massage to the shoulders or the back of the neck is helpful.
 If a severe stiff neck occurs that limits your child’s head movement, please call our office ASAP – as this may be a sign of something more serious.

 Fever & Dehydration